CARES Act & CAA Incentives for Charitable Giving

 For individuals who itemize

-The Act suspended the 60% of adjusted gross income (AGI) limit for 2020.
-As a result, individuals can deduct cash contributions to qualified charitable organizations up to 100% of AGI this year.
+The Acts suspended the 60% of adjusted gross income (AGI) limit for 2020 and 2021.
+As a result, individuals can deduct cash contributions to qualified charitable organizations up to 100% of AGI.

 For individuals using the standard deduction

-Individuals who take the standard deduction can claim an above-the-line tax deduction up to $300 for cash donations made in 2020 to qualified charitable organizations.
+Individuals who take the standard deduction can claim an above-the-line tax deduction up to $300 for cash donations to qualified charitable organizations ($600 for joint filers).

 Even though gifts to donor advised funds and private foundations were excluded, gifts to the Community Emergency Response Fund, the Old Bill’s Match Fund, and the Community Foundation itself DO qualify for these incentives.
 As do year-end gifts to all of your other favorite charities.
 Gifts of appreciated securities were also excluded from these incentives, but they continue to offer meaningful tax benefits and may present an alternative, attractive year-end gift option in the face of potential tax law changes in the coming year.